kaixuan98/HackGT8/README.md

 <h2>Installation</h2>
 This software uses the RAW_recipes.csv dataset found at https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions that consists of over 180K+ recipes.
-There are also other mandatory dependencies such as NumPy, scikit-learn, Flask and more that can easily be installed via pip.
+There are also other mandatory dependencies such as NumPy, scikit-learn, Flask, and more that can easily be installed via pip.

 <h2>Acknowledgments</h2>